HackYourFuture/HTML-CSS/Week3/LESSONPLAN.md

 The purpose of this class is to introduce to the student

 - What is GIT branching?
-- What is a feature?
+- Remote vs. local branches
-- Master and development branch
+- What's a pull request?

 * What is a framework?
 * Popular CSS frameworks